amolkachale/spring-boot-docker-app/README.md

      http://localhost:8081/api/v1/test

-  It will return following response with statusCode as 200 in response header
+  It will return following response with statusCode as 200 in response header.
      'Welcome to spring boot docker example'